sameervk/CharacterLevel_LanguageModeling_RNN/README.md

 * Categorical accuracy: 99.95%
 * Prediction Function 1 uses tf.argmax for the next character
 * Prediction Function 2 uses tf.random.categorical for the next character following the tensorflow "Text Generation" example
+# Just change the input file to train any text